Niche Coffee Grinder Test

 This slides so smoothly on its circular orbit that adjustment is even possible with one hand—everything easy peasy.

 The grinding degree is infinitely variable; the scale ranging from 0–50 is used for orientation.

 If you experiment, it turns out that the little niche is a real all-rounder.

 Not only espresso and pour over are possible.
 For extra coarse results, it can still be turned counterclockwise beyond the highest setting.

 With a grind beyond 50, you get Chemex and French Press-compatible grist.
 It can even be used as a powder for Ibrik.

-In order to obtain dust-fine grist, all you have to do is turn clockwise past the zero point.
+To obtain dust-fine grist, all you have to do is turn clockwise past the zero points.

 The possibility of producing any desired degree of grinding convinced us completely.